gjragland/Stage-specific-expression/README.md

 # Stage-specific-expression

-## Analysis of RNAseq data and RNAi phenotype for Freda et al., xx
+## Analysis of RNAseq data and RNAi phenotype for Freda et al., 2022

 Transcript mapping count data and code analyzing stage-specific patterns of gene expression during cold exposure in Drosophila melanogaster